 - Amoral Tricksters that Enhance World Mythology and Entertain Cultures

-Historically, Tochmarc Emire is considered an early edition of Táin Bó Cúailnge, also called "The Cattle Raid of Tooley" or "The Táin", an epic describing the war between the queen of Connacht, Medb, and Ulster, protected by the aforementioned Cú Chulainn.
-The overall value of Scáthach's training becomes evident in the epic as Cú Chulainn leads his men to victory in the war between Ulster and Connacht, though with many casualties.
+Historically, Tochmarc Emire is considered an early edition of Táin Bó Cúailnge, also called "The Cattle Raid of Tooley" or "The Táin", an epic describing the war between the Queen of Connacht, Medb (Maeve), and Ulster, protected by the aforementioned Cú Chulainn.
+The overall value of Scáthach's training, which lasted for seven years, becomes evident in the epic as Cú Chulainn leads his men to victory in the war between Ulster and Connacht, though with many casualties.
 In later traditions, Cú Chulainn himself suffers a mortal injury on the field of battle and dies after the enemy forces have retreated—not unlike the tale of King Arthur's final battle.

 - Underground cities and networks around the World – Myths and Reality (Part 1)

 - Cerridwen: Mother, Magician, and Crone from Old Welsh Mythology

 - Not Just an Urban Legend: The Terrifying Ghostly Tales of the Lady in White

 Scáthach’s Impact on Irish Myth

 Although Scáthach does not play as much of an active role in Táin Bó Cúailnge or Tochmarc Emire, her impact in Irish myth lies with Cú Chulainn.
 Training under Scáthach did provide Cú Chulainn with the skill to win Emer, however it was not his determination that won her father over.
 Instead, Forgall once more refused the marriage despite Cú Chulainn's completion of his training.